 - What kinds of items will you work with?
 Do you want to ship large, bulky, or heavy items?
 Are you comfortable selling electronics?
 Do you like listing clothes?
 Think this through so you will have an idea of what kinds of items you want to work with.

 - How much storage space do you have?
-Remember you will have possession of the item until it sells so you need ample storage space.
+Remember that you will have possession of the item until it sells, so you need ample storage space.

 - How will you keep track of sales?
-Remember, these items are going on your eBay account and payment through your Paypal.
-You will need to present the client with an accounting of how the money flows as well as be able keep track of what sales were not yours for tax purposes.
-Here is the perfect spreadsheet to use for consignment clients.
+These items are going on your eBay account and payment will be through your Paypal.
+You will need to present the client with an accounting of how the money flows, as well as be able to keep track of what sales were not yours for tax purposes.

 - How will you pay your clients?
 Paypal transfer or check?
 Be sure to pay in a way that can be tracked (not cash) for tax purposes and good record keeping.